NASA-PDS/registry/docs/source/user/load2.rst

 Process Directories
 ===================

-To process products from one or more directories, add the following section in Harvest configuration file:
+To process products from one or more directories, add the following section in job configuration file:

 .. code-block:: xml